Pneumonia in children - discharge

 - Have your child finish all the medicine, even if your child starts to feel better.

-Call your child's doctor or nurse if your child has any of the following:
+Call your child's provider if your child has any of the following:

 - Hard time breathing